Lorraine Anderson

 Training, qualifications & experience

-I hold a Level 5, Diploma in Psychotherapeutic Counselling awarded by CPCAB, a Professional Accredited training route recognised by the BACP of which I am a member.
+I hold a Level 5, Diploma in Psychotherapeutic Counselling awarded by CPCAB, and a CPCAB Mindfulness Diploma, a Professional Accredited training route recognised by the BACP of which I am a member.

 I attend regular training courses and read up on the current theory of therapy CPD are an ongoing part of my professional development.